stratosphereips/NetSecGame/docs/Components.md

 Example: `ip = IP("192.168.1.1")`

 ### Network
-Network is immutable object that represents a IPv4 network object in the NetSecGame.
+Network is immutable object that represents an IPv4 network object in the NetSecGame.
 It has 2 parameters:
 - `network_ip:str` representing the IPv4 address of the network.
 - `mask:int` representing the mask in the CIDR notation.